baggepinnen/DiskDataProviders.jl/docs/src/index.md

 # === Create a DiskDataProvider ===
 dataset = ChannelDiskDataProvider{Vector{Float64}, Int}((T,), batch_size, queue_length; labels=labs, files=files)
 ```

+The dataset is iterable and can be used in loops etc. One can also create a [`BatchView`](@ref), which is an iterator over batches.
+The batch size is defined when the DiskDataProvider is created.

 ```@repl memory
 # === Example usage of the provider ===